 Furthermore, the OIG reviewed the applicant resumes for the assistant supervisor position along with the supervisor's notes and scoring of the panel interviews of the applicants selected for the first and second round of interviews.
-The OIG determined that although the supervisor appeared to conduct adequate documentation of the hiring process, they failed to disclose their personal relationship with the subordinate employee, which created an appearance of impropriety and lack of fairness in the hiring process.
+The OIG determined that although the supervisor appeared to adequately document the hiring process, they failed to disclose their personal relationship with the subordinate employee, creating the appearance of impropriety.

-Final Management Action: The OIG substantiated that the supervisor and the employee violated multiple AOC policies and the administrative violations were submitted to the Acting Architect of the Capitol for action deemed appropriate, if any.
-The case is closed, and management action is pending.
+Final Management Action: The OIG substantiated that the supervisor and the employee violated multiple AOC policies, and the administrative violations were submitted to the Acting Architect of the Capitol for action deemed appropriate, if any.
+On September 12, 2024, the AOC notified the OIG that it had issued a letter of reprimand to both the supervisor and subordinate employee.
+The case is closed.